Quantum State Tomography for Matrix Product Density Operators: Basic concepts for Quantum State Tomography

 \subsection{States and density operators}

-In quantum mechanics, the state of an isolated quantum system is fully described by a state vector $\ket{\psi}$ (using the Dirac notation), which represents a unit-length vector in a complex vector space known as the Hilbert space.
+In quantum physics, the state of an isolated quantum system is fully described by a state vector $\ket{\psi}$ (using the Dirac notation), which represents a unit-length vector in a complex vector space known as the Hilbert space.
 For example, the state of the simplest quantum system, known as a \emph{qubit}, is represented by a vector in a two-dimensional Hilbert space.
-One can choose two orthonormal basis vectors for this Hilbert space denoted by $|0\rangle$ and $|1\rangle$, which represent two distinct physical states of a qubit (e.g., the lowest and second-lowest energy states of an atom).
+One can choose two orthonormal basis vectors for this Hilbert space denoted by $|0\rangle$ and $|1\rangle$, which typically represent two distinct physical states of a qubit (for example, the lowest and second-lowest energy states of an atom).
 An arbitrary state of the qubit can then be written as $\ket{\psi} = a\ket{0} + b\ket{1}$, where $a$ and $b$ are complex numbers satisfying $|a|^2 + |b|^2 = 1$, which ensures that $\ket{\psi}$ is unit length.
 The state vector $\ket{\psi}$ can thus be equivalently represented by a $2\times1$ vector

 A \emph{qudit} is a generalization of the idea of a qubit to a $d$-level system or $d$-dimensional Hilbert space, where each state vector can be equivalently represented by a unit-length vector in $\C^d$.
-While most quantum computers process information using qubits just as most classical computers use bits, we use qudits in this paper for a more general framework, as they are commonly used for quantum simulation and may be used for future quantum computers as well.
+While most quantum computers process information using qubits just as classical computers use bits, we use qudits in this paper for a more general framework, as they are commonly used for quantum simulation as spins and may be used for quantum computing as well.

-A quantum system can consist of multiple qudits.
-For such many-body systems, which are the focus of this paper, the full state space is the tensor product of the state spaces of each qudit.
+A quantum computer or simulator usually consists of many qudits.
+For such quantum many-body systems, which are the focus of this paper, the full state space is the tensor product of the state spaces of each qudit.
 Specifically, for a composite system of $\nqbit$ qudits, each state vector $\vpsi$ belongs to $\C^{d^\nqbit}$ and has unit length.